Monterey Institute for Research in Astronomy: History

 MIRA was founded in 1972.
 The acronym "MIRA" was chosen because of the unusual star of that name and the reference to the astronomically-relevant Spanish word for ‘look’.

-The idea for an independent observatory came from Bruce Weaver and Craig Chester, then astronomy graduate students at Warner and Swasey Observatory, Case Western Reserve University in Cleveland, Ohio; the other founders were Donna Burych, Cynthia Irvine, Nelson Irvine, Albert Merville, Anne Merville, Hazel Ross, and Sandra Weaver.
+The idea for an independent observatory came from Wm.
+Bruce Weaver and Craig Chester, then astronomy graduate students at Warner and Swasey Observatory, Case Western Reserve University in Cleveland, Ohio; the other founders were Donna Burych, Cynthia Irvine, Nelson Irvine, Albert Merville, Anne Merville, Hazel Ross, and Sandra Weaver.
 The group of "nearly penniless and doomed graduate students" were concerned about how they would manage to work in astronomy.
 According to MIRA astronomer Arthur Babcock, during the early 1970s, as "the glory days of space exploration were winding down", the scientists wanted a place where they could do long range research without the "demanding cycle of academia" and constant publishing.
 As observational stellar astronomers, they needed constant access to a large telescope.
 Working at the Kitt Peak Observatory in Arizona was a possibility but opening their own observatory was even better; it started off as a joke but over time and in discussion with the other close-knit students it received serious contemplation.
 A meeting at a lecture with astronomer Bart Bok, who was very enthusiastic about the idea, encouraged the students.

 With Bok's influence and word-of-mouth, the Case students began to discuss the idea at other campuses.
 During one lecture at the University of Maryland they "heard of a 36-inch mirror that was gathering dust at Princeton.
 It had been built by NASA as the backup for Stratoscope II ... and never used".
 Carl Sagan suggested that the Case students be invited to give a talk at the American Astronomical Society, where Weaver found Martin Schwarzschild who was then director of the Princeton Observatory, "eating breakfast alone and sat down with him"; this was an event known as '"the famous breakfast meeting"'.
 That discussion led to Princeton "indefinitely" loaning the mirror to the Case students.